namebasehq/gitbook-learning-center/about-handshake/about-handshake.md

 ![](<../.gitbook/assets/Life cycle of a name.png>)

 Handshake domain names provide true ownership, which means there are no yearly rental fees.
 Handshake TLD owners need only submit a biennial "heartbeat transaction" (costs a mining fee) to prove they still have access to their name.
 In the event a TLD owner loses access to their name and are unable to submit the RENEW transaction, said name will revert to the "auction-able names" pile.
 However, if you use Namebase you don't need to remember to perform these transactions because our system does this automatically for you.
+[Learn more about renewals here.](https://support.namebase.io/en/articles/8019613-domain-renewals)

 ## Endless top-level domains